Utility Program Development

 Process diagram with eight steps.
 Step 1: Submit petition to the commission.
 Step 2: The commission audits the request and supporting documentation.
 Step 3: Other parties audit and review the utility's materials, voicing concerns or requesting more information.
 Step 4: The commission invites customers and the public to ask questions or comment on the petition.
 Step 5: The utility formally presents the case to the commission through testimony.
 Commission staff and interveners also file their case through testimony.
 Step 6: The utility provides the most current information for the commission's consideration.
 Step 7: The utility resolves as many issues as possible.
 Any unresolved issues are addressed in a formal hearing before the commission.
 Step 8: The commission issues a formal ruling.
 The utility may then implement the program.

-Examples provided here show utility programs in the development process, while approved utility PEV and/or EVSE programs appear under their respective state page.
+Examples provided here show utility programs in the development process.
+Utilities with approved EV and/or EV charger programs (residential and non-residential) appear on the Utility Incentives page.

 State Mandates and Executive Orders